 Dr. Robledo Montecel served on the policy committee of the Public Education Network and currently serves on the advisory board for the Univision Education Campaign.
 She also has served as an invited expert on the White House Initiative on Educational Excellence for Hispanic Americans and was invited to present testimony before the federal Committee on Education and Labor, U.S. House of Representatives.

+She served as a member of the Texas Task Force on Dropout Prevention and as a consultant on the Andrew W. Mellon Foundation’s Program in Immigrant Education.
 Dr. Robledo Montecel is an associate member of Hispanics in Philanthropy, a founding member of CIVICUS World Alliance for Citizen Participation, a three-term trustee of Our Lady of the Lake University, and served on the founding board of directors of the Mexican and American Solidarity Foundation, an organization created to strengthen ties between Mexican citizens and the Mexican American community.
 She served as co-chair of the San Antonio 2000 Lifelong Learning Council.
 Dr. Robledo Montecel chaired the San Antonio Community Education Leadership Program and served as board member of the Hispanic Chamber of Commerce.
 She served as an elected trustee of the San Antonio-Mexico Foundation for education.